mbohutinska/PolyplChapter/README.md

 test.splitVCFsNorepol(vcf_dir="polyplChapter", min_dp="8",mffg="0.2", mem="16", time_scratch='02:00:00', ncpu="12",overwrite=True, scratch_gb="1",keep_intermediates=False, use_scratch=True,scratch_path="$SCRATCHDIR", pops=['SUB','VEL','TIS','BAL'], print1=False)
 ``

-- Here we only remained sites with maximum fraction of filtered genotypes lower than 20% (mffg="0.2") and minimum sequencing depth of a site in individual higher or equalt to 8 (min_dp="8").
+- Here we only remained sites with maximum fraction of filtered genotypes lower than 20% (mffg="0.2") and minimum sequencing depth of a site in individual higher or equalt to 8 (min_dp="8"). vcf_dir parameter specifies relative path to your folder with vcfs.
 For details on other parameters see the ScanTools.py and recode12.py scripts.

 - We recommend using vcf with four-fold degenetared or any other nearly-neutral type of sites.
 In order to correctly estimate some of the matrics (like nucleotide diversity) this vcf should contain both invariable and variable sites.